 Library staff can assist with general questions and provide assistance and instruction in the use of trademark resources.
 Staff is not permitted to perform searches, fill out forms, or give opinions or advice.

 To find a trademark attorney, consult the American Bar Association Lawyer Referral Directory.
+Another source for trademark attorneys is the Martindale-Hubbell "Advanced Search for Lawyers, Law Firms & Organizations" which includes trademarks as a practice area that can be

 The USPTO’s Trademark Assistance Center (TAC), at (800) 786-9199, will answer general trademark questions but questions pertaining to an application under examination will still be directed to the appropriate examining attorney.